🎉

 Summary

-Visa operates a dominant global payments network characterized by exceptional margins, robust growth, and a pristine balance sheet.
-However, the negligible 0.74% dividend yield, elevated P/E over 31, and mounting structural regulatory threats make this an unsuitable fit for a conservative dividend income strategy.
-Not recommended for new positions given the severe strategy mismatch and significant valuation premium.
+Visa possesses an exceptional business model with unmatched margins and a pristine balance sheet.
+However, the negligible 0.75% dividend yield, highly elevated P/E multiple above 31, and mounting structural regulatory threats make it a poor fit for current-income-focused DGI strategies at current valuations.
+Not recommended for new positions.

 Sector Context